 - 1st Prize winners from the past years are ineligible to compete this year.

-- Performers in the open division should prepare a 30 minute program, and performers in youth divisions should prepare 10 minute program.
+- Performers in the open division should prepare 28-48 minute program

 - The preliminary round in the open division will be 10 minutes.